omrazCZ/ANS/README.md

 ## Other data
 The folder `basketball_data` contains a dataset that was part of a Kaggle challenge (can be found at https://www.kaggle.com/datasets/wyattowalsh/basketball).
 We provide the data tables transformed into csv files.
 The folders `english-premier-league_zip` and `soccer_data` contain sports data that we collected but did not use here, they can be saved for future research.
 (The soccer dataset is available at https://www.kaggle.com/datasets/hugomathien/soccer).

-Some of the files are too large, therefore we provide a script `convert_data.py` to generate them localy (assuming you have dowloaded the sqlite files from Kaggle).
+Some of the files are too large, therefore we provide a script `convert_data.py` to generate them locally (assuming you have downloaded the sqlite files from Kaggle).
 E.g.:

 ```python convert_data.py archive/database.sqlite soccer_data```